bradietilley/pest-stories/README.md

                     'title' => 'The title field is required.', ],
             ]),
-        // fails if missing X
+        // could add another story that asserts it fails if missing X
-        // fails if missing Y
+        // could add another story that asserts it fails if missing Y
-        // fails if missing Z
+        // could add another story that asserts it fails if missing Z ])
-    ])
     /**
      * Now that the stories have been defined, we register the story with Pest.
 This is similar